rubrikinc/rubrik-sdk-for-powershell/docs/quick-start.md

 ## Options 4: Download Module from PowerShell Gallery for redistribution

 1. Navigate to [PowerShell Gallery - Rubrik](https://www.powershellgallery.com/packages/Rubrik)
-1. Click Manual Download
+1. Click Manual Download.
-1. Click Download the raw nupkg file
+1. Click Download the raw nupkg file.
-   1. To directly use the module the .nupkg file can be extracted at the destination system, be sure the place the file in PSModulePath to allow to automatic loading
+   1. To directly use the module, the .nupkg file can be extracted on the destination system.
+Be sure the place the files in PSModulePath to allow for automatic loading.
-   1. Alternatively this file can be imported in a local nupkg repository for further distribution
+   1. Alternatively, this file can be imported in a local nupkg repository for further distribution

 ## Verification